 - Network groups are a good method of creating a dialogue with key identity groups.

 - But remember, network groups don’t just have to talk about diversity and inclusion.
 Some companies use their networks as a great way to get employees’ perspectives on strategic issues and approach problems in a different way.
 This can then be a clear example of the strategic benefits of diversity in avoiding groupthink.

-- Ally programmes show that the initiatives are about everyone and are fundamental to promoting the idea of a safe workplace.
+- Ally programs show that the initiatives are about everyone and fundamental to promoting the idea of a safe workplace.
 This can be especially key in jurisdictions where, for legal or cultural reasons, certain identity groups have to be less visible.